 El Floridita

-El Floridita is also a very busy tourist stop, but worth the visit.
-Daiquiris are great as is live music.
-Hemingway was such a fixture at the bar that there is a statue of him at the place he always occupied and one of the Daiquiri is named after him.
-The Private Tour of Havana includes a stop here, at Floridita.
-This is a great opportunity to learn more about this iconic venue.
+El Floridita is another popular spot, but definitely worth a visit.
+Known for its great Daiquiris and live music, it was a favorite of Hemingway, so much so that there’s a statue of him at his usual spot.
+One of the Daiquiris is even named after him.
+The Private Tour of Havana includes a stop at Floridita, offering a chance to learn more about this iconic venue.

 Hotel Nacional

-Hotel Nacional was also another Hemingway’s favourite.
-Located in Vedado, it is a historical luxury hotel from the 30s which hosted several celebrities throughout the years such as Frank Sinatra, Marlon Brando, and John Wayne.
-It is a great place to enjoy a dinner and cabaret show, a traditional music concert, or simply an aperitif in the garden.
+Hotel Nacional, another of Hemingway’s favorites, is a historic luxury hotel from the 1930s located in Vedado.
+Over the years, it has hosted celebrities like Frank Sinatra, Marlon Brando, and John Wayne.
+It’s a great spot for a dinner and cabaret show, a traditional music concert, or simply enjoying an aperitif in the garden.

 GOOD TO KNOW